 - 6 hard boiled eggs, peeled and cut lengthwise

 - 1 Tablespoon sweet pickle relish

 - 2 teaspoons spicy brown mustard

 - Using food processor S-blade, process egg yolks, mayonnaise, mustard, pickle relish, salt and pepper until smooth.

 - Pipe yolk mixture into each egg white half.
 Sprinkle each egg with paprika.

-We used this egg cooker to make perfectly cooked hard boiled eggs.
+We used the Hamilton Beach® Egg Cooker to make perfectly cooked hard boiled eggs.
 It also makes wonderful soft or medium-cooked eggs.
 It even poaches!